The National AI Governance Playbook · Part II · Chapter 4

 - Functions

-- Standard-setting, evaluation and testing, assurance.
+- Standard-setting, evaluation and testing, and horizontal technical assurance.

 - Force